Gulden/gulden/README.md

 `develop` branch tracks current major development branch This is where most development that will go into the next major release is always taking place (feature branches are merged into here) and is linked in the table at the top of this README as the `dev branch`.
 For development changes you will generally want to work on this branch.

-Major features are worked on in temporary feature branches until they can be merged back into one of the development branches.
-The currently most active branch, where most development that will go into the next major release is taking place is linked in the table at the top of this README as the `dev branch` and may be updated as development mandates seperate branches, for development changes you will generally want to work on this branch.

-Old versions that are still maintained get their own version branch e.g. there might be `2.4_development` even if we are already on `3.x` development series

 ### Contributing
-If you are thinking about contributing toward the development of Munt in some capacity whether small or large, code or translating; Please read [this guide](./CONTRIBUTING.md) first for information on how to do so.
+If you are thinking about contributing toward the development of Gulden in some capacity whether small or large, code or translating; Please read [this guide](./CONTRIBUTING.md) first for information on how to do so.

 ### Technical documentation
 * [PoW² whitepaper](.//technical_documentation/PoW2.pdf); [PoW² activation](./technical_documentation/PoW2_activation.md)